soemre/draggable_menu/README.md

-Note: *You can find more examples in the `Draggable Menu Example` app.*
+Note: *You can find more examples in the [Draggable Menu Example](https://github.com/emresoysuren/draggable_menu/tree/main/example) app.*

+*For more info, check out the [GitHub Repository](https://github.com/emresoysuren/draggable_menu).*